- These terms and conditions apply to any work done on behalf of the Client (you) by me (Sophie Playle of Liminal Pages).

 - the latest date by which the completed project will be returned, following my advice to the Client

-Please note that if, on receipt of the project to be worked on (or at an early stage), it becomes apparent that significantly more work is required than had been anticipated in the preliminary discussion/brief or from the sample supplied, I may renegotiate the fee and/or the deadline, or decline to carry out the work.
+Please note that if, on receipt of the project to be worked on (or at an early stage), it becomes apparent that significantly more work is required than had been anticipated in the preliminary discussion/brief or from the sample supplied, I reserve the right to increase the fee and/or extend the deadline, or decline to carry out the work.
 I will notify the Client if this is to be the case.

 - A quotation for fees is supplied after an evaluation of the materials and a discussion with the Client as to what is required.